 The Alabama Chief Technology Officer Academy is a certification program designed for those who currently serve as their system's technology director and those who aspire to such positions.
-It is founded on the understanding that the leadership responsibilities and expertise required for this role are tremendously complex and dynamic.
+The program is founded on the understanding that the leadership responsibilities and expertise required for this role are tremendously complex and dynamic.
 Success in the role of a K-12 CTO means possessing and maintaining a high level of competency in education and technology, not just one or the other.
 Regardless of the participant's background, the program has much to offer.
 Participants will share with and learn from other professionals throughout the program, leading to personal and professional growth.

 Participation

-• New System Technology Directors with less than three years of experience
+- New System Technology Directors with less than three years of experience*

-• ALET Members currently serving as Technology Directors regardless of years of experience
+- ALET Members currently serving as Technology Directors, regardless of years of experience

-• ALET Members serving on the system’s technology staff
+- ALET Members serving on the system’s technology staff

-• General ALET members having at least three years of experience in a K-12 educational role
+- General ALET members having at least three years of experience in a K-12 educational role

-Courses
+CTO Courses

-• CTO ROLES AND RESPONSIBILITIES
+- CTO ROLES AND RESPONSIBILITIES

-• LAW, ETHICS, AND POLICIES
+- LAW, ETHICS, AND POLICIES

-• DATA MANAGEMENT AND GOVERNANCE
+- DATA MANAGEMENT AND GOVERNANCE

-• TEACHING AND LEARNING
+- TEACHING AND LEARNING

-• IT MANAGEMENT and CYBERSECURITY
+- IT MANAGEMENT and CYBERSECURITY

-• TECHNOLOGY PLANNING and BUDGETING
+- TECHNOLOGY PLANNING and BUDGETING

 PLU for the 2025 CTO Academy